-Say thank you for... choosing Valley; your patience; your help; etc.

-Use of the Five Fundamentals:
+• Say thank you for... choosing Valley; your patience; your help; etc. Use the Five Fundamentals to:

-- ➤ Heightens an individual's perception that we care and want to provide very good service. - Makes a difference in patient satisfaction - Creates satisfied employees and volunteers who give even better care.
+- > Heighten an individual's perception that we care and want to provide very good service. - > Make a difference in the patient and family's experience. - > Create satisfied employees and volunteers who give even better care.